-The current fire season for 2021 is slightly above the last two years in all terms, see Figure 73.
+The current fire season for 2021 is slightly above 2018 and 2019 in all terms, see Figure 73.
 It is worth mentioning that the fire season is still at the beginning.

 Figure 73.Trend of burnt areas and number of fires as compared to data in the last six years.